Well, I have a baby and a pram. I could do it too…couldn’t I?

 The good news is the baby is asleep, but the bad news is I am finding it really hard to start my Great Novel while Pen Woman is staring at me.
 Does she think I lied about needing to write something down just to get a free pen?

 Costa boy is also watching me, I suspect to see what one does with a ‘pen’ but it is all very off-putting.
 I bet Rowling didn’t have this problem.
 I bet she had a pencil case full of pens.
-Brilliant, now I can’t concentrate as I am starting to panic.
-I know it is race against time before the baby wakes up.
+I am starting to panic as I know it is race against time before the baby wakes up.
 I’ll just write anything while pulling my best ‘deep in thought about something really important’ face, until I am ready to begin…

 Costa is very noisy.
 I bet Rowling didn’t write Harry Potter in a Costa.
 It was probably a lovely quiet little tearoom full of little old ladies and spare pens.